 This eliminates the need to choose between having to learn how to use new software or having to forgo essential functions.
 Instead, users can access all of their preferred tools within one unified dashboard.

-VoIP software offers advanced features that aren’t available with traditional office phone systems.
+VoIP business providers offers advanced features that aren’t available with traditional office phone systems.

 Key features to look for include: